NiravRaiyani/Reinforcement_Learning/README.md

 The frozen lake environment is an 8x8 grid world and has total 64 states.
 In each episode the agent starts at ```S``` and the episode terminates when it reaches either hole ```H``` or goal ```G```.
 The reward for reaching the goal is 1 while going to any other state results in 0 reward.

 All three algorithms are implemented as given in [Reinforcement Learning: An Introduction](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf) by Richard S. Sutton and Andrew G. Barto.

+* The repository is still being updated for a better navigation through the code.